-Some VPN providers offer double hop, where users connect to a specific server, and their connection is immediately linked to another server that forwards access requests.
+Some VPN providers offer double hop, where users connect to a specific server, and their connection is immediately linked to another server that from a secure proxy forwards access requests.
 However, most double hop connects are static, meaning you can’t select the VPN servers that the configuration will use for a double connection.

 Self-configurable multihop VPN connections

 Multihop VPN connections work through VPN cascading, but the VPN provider needs to allow configuration within the VPN client.
 You can define which servers you want to include in VPN cascading; while the VPN provider will define the total number of hops, some service providers allow a standard of four VPN server hops.

 The easiest way to set up a double VPN connection is to configure the VPN service on your router and install the VPN client on your system.
 This way, your traffic will first go through the VPN server configured on the router, and the second server will be accessed through the client.

 Browser Extension and VPN client connections